Surfactant: Classification

-Most commonly, surfactants are classified according to polar head group.
-A non-ionic surfactant has no charged groups in its head.
+Surfactants are compounds with hydrophilic "heads" and hydrophobic "tails."
+The "heads" of surfactants are polar and may or may not carry an electrical charge.
+The "tails" of most surfactants are fairly similar, often consisting of a hydrocarbon chain (linear or branched) and may comprise aromatic units.
+Most commonly, surfactants are classified according to the polarity of their head group: A non-ionic surfactant has no charged groups in its head.
 The head of an ionic surfactant carries a net positive, or negative, charge.
 If the charge is negative, the surfactant is more specifically called anionic; if the charge is positive, it is called cationic.
 If a surfactant contains a head with two oppositely charged groups, it is termed zwitterionic, or amphoteric.

-Commonly encountered surfactants of each type include:
+However, surfactants may also be classified based on chemical structure or based on their properties / their application.

+Classification according to charge / polarity

 Anionic: sulfate, sulfonate, and phosphate, carboxylate derivatives

 Anionic surfactants contain anionic functional groups at their head, such as sulfate, sulfonate, phosphate, and carboxylates.

 Prominent alkyl sulfates include ammonium lauryl sulfate, sodium lauryl sulfate (sodium dodecyl sulfate, SLS, or SDS), and the related alkyl-ether sulfates sodium laureth sulfate (sodium lauryl ether sulfate or SLES), and sodium myreth sulfate.